-House of Hope Animal Rescue is a 501(c)(3) non-profit based in Cecil County and is run by a 100% volunteer staff.
-Not a single donation dollar goes to pay anyone – it all goes to the medical care, transportation and fostering expenses needed to bring up dogs that have found themselves in high kill shelters in the Southern portion of the United States, through absolutely no fault of their own.
+House of Hope Animal Rescue is a 501(c)(3) non-profit based in Cecil County, MD and run by a 100% volunteer staff.
+Not a single donation dollar goes to pay anyone – all of it goes to the medical, transportation, and fostering expenses needed to help dogs that have found themselves in high-kill shelters throughout the southern US, by absolutely no fault of their own.

-We primarily pull black lab mixes as they have the highest euthanasia rate of any other breed and color combination in the country, but we will also extend a helping hand to other breeds that we know we can place in good homes.
-No dog is too old, too sick, too injured, too untrained, or too “anything” for us to help; we rescue senior dogs, dogs that have been in car accidents, or shot, or burned, dogs that require hospice fostering due to terminal conditions, feral dogs that have never known human kindness, bonded pairs that need to be adopted together, just to name a few.
+The dogs pulled from shelters by House of Hope are primarily black labs/lab mixes as they have the highest euthanasia rate of any other breed/color combination in the country, but we also extend a helping hand to dogs of many other breeds, dogs that our volunteer network can save and place in good homes.
+No dog is too old, too sick, too injured, too untrained, or too “anything” for us to help; we have rescued senior dogs, dogs that have been in car accidents, or shot, or burned, dogs that require hospice fostering due to terminal conditions, feral dogs that have never known human kindness, bonded pairs that need to be adopted together, litters of orphaned puppies, and everything in between.
 At House of Hope, we believe there is a perfect home for each and every dog.
-We are committed to finding it for them.
+And we are committed to finding it for them.

-House of Hope founder, Patti Clifton, has always been an animal lover, starting her career as the youngest female horse trainer licensed at Delaware Park.
-She trained horses for 22 years and raced all over the country.
-She adopted Lucy, a black lab mix, from the Delaware SPCA and had a special bond with this loving girl.
-Lucy became her “heart dog” and when she crossed the Rainbow Bridge in 2010, she was devastated.
-She wanted to do something to honor Lucy’s loving spirit and decided that she needed to start a rescue to give other “Lucys” a chance.
+House of Hope founder, Patti Clifton, has always been an animal lover, starting her career as the youngest licensed female horse trainer at Delaware Park.
+She trained horses for 22 years, racing all over the country.
+She had adopted Lucy, a black lab mix, from the Delaware SPCA and had a special bond with this loving girl.
+Lucy became her “heart dog” and when she crossed the Rainbow Bridge in 2010, Patti was devastated.
+She wanted to do something to honor Lucy’s loving spirit and decided that she needed to start a rescue to give other “Lucy-s” a chance.
 In May 2010, Patti rescued Hope, another black lab mix, from a shelter in Georgia.
 Hope was severely ill and required round-the-clock care.
 But Hope was a fighter, and her strength and courage inspired Patti to name her newly found rescue after her, and so was born the House of Hope Animal Rescue.